Japanese submarine I-58 (1943): Operation Ten-Go

-After returning to Kure for further training, I-58 was attached to the Tatara group, with I-44, I-47 and I-56, formed to attack American shipping anchored off Okinawa as part of Operation Ten-Go.
+After returning to Kure for further training, I-58 was attached to the Tatara group, with I-44, I-47 and I-56, formed to attack American shipping as part of Operation Ten-Go.
 I-58 was unable to penetrate the intense U.S. anti-submarine defences, and was forced to return to Kyushu on 10 April to recharge batteries.
 She made another attempt, but repeated attacks by enemy aircraft made any attack impossible.
 The submarine was ordered to an area between Okinawa and Guam on the 14th, but had no success.
 The operation was cancelled on the 17th, and I-58 returned to Kure on the 30th.

 In May 1945 the submarine was sent to the Kure Naval Arsenal to refit.
 Her aircraft catapult and hangar were removed, enabling her to carry six Kaiten.
 She was also fitted with a snorkel.
 On 22 June 162 B-29s of the U.S. Twentieth Air Force bombed Kure.
 I-58 was undamaged, although there were several near-misses.

 Attack on Wild Hunter and Albert T. Harris

 I-58 was then attached to the Tamon group with I-47, I-53, I-363, I-366 and I-367, and on the evening of 18 July she sailed for an area east of the Philippines.
 On 28 July, 300 miles north of Palau, I-58 sighted the 6,214-ton cargo ship SS Wild Hunter, escorted by the destroyer escort USS Albert T. Harris (DE-447).
 Two Kaiten were launched, but Wild Hunter sighted a periscope, opened fire with her 3-inch gun, and the periscope disappeared.
-Harris established and maintained sonar contact with a submerged target, subsequently conducting multiple depth charge & hedgehog attacks throughout the evening of July 28th and into the morning of July 29th without apparent success before sonar contact was lost.
+Harris established and maintained sonar contact with a submerged target, subsequently conducting multiple depth charge and hedgehog attacks throughout the evening of July 28 and into the morning of July 29th without apparent success before sonar contact was lost.
 Aboard I-58, two explosions were heard, but a rain squall prevented any visual verification.
 The submarine eventually surfaced, but detected no ships on radar, and reported both as sunk.